soumikdr/smqa-placement-app/README.md

 NOTE: Because of the way our application is designed and behaves, it requires some input to be entered in console for excution.
 To achieve that in black-box testing, follow instructions given in Utility.java before running the tests
 ```
-### Running White Box Testing
+### Running Black Box Testing

-To perform white box testing Right Click on `test.blackbox` package and follow `Run As > JUnit test`
+To perform black box testing Right Click on `test.blackbox` package and follow `Run As > JUnit test`

 ### Black Box Test coverage

-To perform white box testing Right Click on `test.blackbox` package and follow `Coverage As > JUnit test`
+To perform black box testing Right Click on `test.blackbox` package and follow `Coverage As > JUnit test`

 ---

 ## Running Application

+To run and test the application, if you have previously followed the steps in `Utility.java` to run the blackbox tests, you need to undo these steps.
+Otherwise, the console will receive random string values instead of user inputs.

 To run the application Right click on `Main.java` and do `Run As > Java Application`